kaaengine/kaa/docs/reference/audio.rst

 .. method:: Sound.play(volume=1.0)

     Plays the sound effect.

+    Volume is a value between 0 and 1.
+The volume is modified by the master sound volume level setting.

+    Refer to :class:`engine.AudioManager` documentation on how to set the master volume for sounds.

-If volume is not set, the default volume value is used.
-Multiple sound effects can be played simultaneously.
+    Multiple sound effects can be played simultaneously, up to a limit set on the :ref:`AudioManager.mixing_channels <AudioManager.mixing_channels>` property.

     Current kaa version does not support stopping sound effect currently being played.
 It does not publish an event when the sound stops playing either.
 This is to be implemented in the future, currently playing sounds is a